 A Chartered Electrical Engineer, Neville became the UK Executive Vice President of Mitsubishi Electric Europe responsible for a turnover of £250 million in 1998 where he had earlier taken Mitsubishi Semiconductor from start up to over £150 million in the UK.
 Prior to this Neville started his working career in the coal mines of North East Lancashire where he worked as a coal face electrician moving on to unit electrical engineer.
 He then went into the semiconductor industry working for companies such as Analog Devices and Fairchild.
 He was appointed CBE in the 2001/2002 New Years Honours list for Services to Business, awarded Honorary Doctor of Letters by the University of Hertfordshire for outstanding achievement in 2002 and appointed Deputy Lieutenant for Hertfordshire in 2003.

-Neville holds a strong interest in and commitment to environmental issue and enjoys playing a crucial role in the continuing growth and development of Groundwork Hertfordshire, Groundwork Luton and Bedfordshire and Cambridgeshire and Peterborough.
+Neville holds a strong interest in and commitment to environmental issues and enjoys playing a crucial role in the continuing growth and development of Groundwork East.

 John Ball joined the Board in June 2004.
 A law graduate and chartered accountant, he has gained significant financial and management experience in a variety of roles with PricewaterhouseCoopers, London Electricity, Veolia Water and bpha.

 He has lived in Hitchin for over 27 years and his interests include walking, cycling, and gardening.
 He is also a qualified hockey umpire in local leagues.
 John also volunteers at the North Yorkshire Moors Railway, often working with the junior volunteers team.